ABOUT

 Is there a pre-health major at Lafayette?

 No. As a health professions-bound student you may graduate with any major or minor offered at Lafayette College.
-You should follow your own intellectual and academic interests.
-However, keep in mind that you must satisfy health professions course prerequisites regardless of your major and/or minor.
+Keep in mind that you must satisfy health professions course prerequisites regardless of your major and/or minor.
 For required coursework information, please click here.
+You should always follow your own intellectual and academic interests.
+For example, the mean MCAT score for successful 2023 medical school applicants who graduated in humanities was 513.1 compared to 511.1 for those in biological sciences.

 What are the majors that health professions schools look for?